s4dhulabs/LFWFBD/Cases/LFCS-1.md

 break-in limit threshold for failed login attempts, which makes it easier for attackers to conduct brute force password guessing.
 ```

+And splitting it again into two statements (1. what the technology is missing, and 2. what this can allow threat actors to with), we'll ending up in the same arrangement we saw previously:

+    1. [The affected technology] do not properly disable access to user accounts that exceed the
+       break-in limit threshold for failed login attempts

+    2. [Statement 1] makes it easier for attackers to conduct brute force password guessing.

 <br/>